 What happens if my attempts at removal are not successful?

-If you’ve exhausted all options with a public record entry on your credit report, and it just doesn’t look like you’re going to succeed, there are things you can do to improve your credit score.
-The first thing to do is develop a financial strategy to prevent any future judgment or any other types of delinquencies on your credit report.
+There are things you can do to improve your credit score.
+The first thing to do is develop a financial strategy.
+That will help you prevent any future judgment or any other types of delinquencies on your credit report.

 It’s OK to borrow money within reason, since lenders want to see successful borrowing history.
 But you should avoid taking on loans that can hurt you if you run into temporary financial trouble like a lost job or medical emergency.